GiuseppeMattera/Full-Stack/README.md

 # Full-Stack
-Choose a folder to choose a topic.
+Choose a directory to choose a topic.